Carlos Muñoz (racing driver)

-Carlos Andrés Muñoz (born 2 January 1992) is a professional racing driver from Colombia.
+Carlos Andrés Muñoz (born 2 January 1992) is a Colombian former professional racing driver.
 He last drove for Schmidt Peterson Motorsports part-time in the IndyCar Series in 2018.
 He has twice finished second in the Indianapolis 500, during his rookie year in 2013 and in 2016.

 Career

 Karting

 Born in Bogotá, Muñoz began his motorsport career in karting back in 2002.

 Formula TR Pro Series FR 1600

 In 2007, just fifteen years old, Muñoz made his debut in single-seaters, racing in the Formula TR Pro Series.
 He took one podium place in four races to end the season in eighth place.

 Formula Renault

 In 2008, Muñoz took part in both the Italian Formula Renault 2.0 and Eurocup Formula Renault 2.0 championships, racing for Prema Powerteam.
 In the Italian series, he finished sixteenth, taking six-point-scoring positions in twelve races.
 In the Eurocup, he failed to score a championship point with a best result of thirteenth at both the Nürburgring and Estoril.

 The following season, Muñoz competed in both the Eurocup Formula Renault 2.0 and Formula Renault 2.0 West European Cup championships for Epsilon Euskadi.
 He finished eighth in the Eurocup standings, taking ten points-scoring positions in fourteen races, including a podium in the second race at the Nürburgring.
 In the West European Cup, he took seventh place in the championship, scoring two podium places.